 The new reality of work means students may have multiple careers throughout their life.
-The Career & Enterprise Foundation course will help students become a lifelong learner and give them the tools to navigate their future whilst developing their literacy and numeracy skills.
+The Career & Employability Foundation course will help students become lifelong learners and give them the tools to navigate their future whilst developing their literacy and numeracy skills.